Federal Student Aid Updates

 Content

-The One Big Beautiful Bill Act (OBBBA) of 2025 made significant changes to federal student aid.
-Some provisions were established directly in law, while others still require final regulations and implementation guidance from the U.S. Department of Education (ED).
-Many updates take effect beginning July 1, 2026, and apply to the 2026-27 FAFSA form and academic year.
-ED has completed a rulemaking process and is expected to publish proposed rules, followed by a public comment period, before issuing final regulations.
-Recent updates are provided below.
+The One Big Beautiful Bill Act (OBBBA) of 2025 (sometimes referred to as the Working Families Tax Cuts Act) made significant changes to federal student aid.
+Some provisions were established directly in law, while others required final regulations and implementation guidance from the U.S. Department of Education (ED).
+Many updates begin July 1, 2026, and apply to the 2026-27 FAFSA form and academic year.
+ED has completed its rulemaking process and published final rules and regulations.

 Loans for Graduate and Professional Students